-If the discharge is to a Then the percolation rate in the disposal area must not be Leach field, Greater than 120 minutes per inch (MPI).
+If the discharge is to Then the percolation rate in the disposal area must n a be Leach field, Greater than 120 minutes per inch (MPI).
 Seepage pit, Less than 1.1 gallons of effluent per square foot, per day.